Temitope-Portfolio/Predictive-models/README.md

 -> shopping_mall: String variable of the name of the shopping mall where the transaction was made.

 ### Modules Used
-I begin by importing the necessary Python packages and then load the dataset into the Python environment.
+I begin by importing the necessary Python packages and then loading the dataset into the Python environment.

 ![Modules imported](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/192b2279-69a5-491b-a1f5-b8af01d1683a)